-Dinosaur Douglas Books offer an exciting, fun way to explore health-related subjects for Early Years children, including oral health, vitamin D, obesity and hand-washing.
-Written in rhyme and illustrated by international artist Alex Godwin, they are ideal for bedtime reading and literacy.
+Dinosaur Douglas Books offer an exciting, fun way to explore health-related subjects for Early Years children, including oral health, vitamin D, obesity, hand-washing and toxic stress.
+Written in rhyme and illustrated by international artist Alex Godwin, they are ideal for bedtime reading, PSHE and literacy.

 You can buy Dinosaur Douglas Books here.

 Dinosaur Douglas Books are Finalists in the Early Years Excellence Awards.

 Alarmed at the state of children’s teeth in the UK – where dental decay and infection is the most common cause of hospital admission in under-fives each year - Heather decided a new approach was needed.
 With input from Kate Barnard, Consultant in Paediatric Dentistry at Chelsea and Westminster Hospital, she created a fun, rhyming story about a naughty dinosaur, to encourage children to take regular care of their teeth.
 Hammersmith & Fulham Council purchased 5,250 copies to give to young children across the borough.
 Doncaster City Council is adding the book to 3,500 oral health packs for children.
 RDASH NHS Foundation Trust purchased 1,750 copies.
 The book is highlighted in the Government document Tackling Poor Oral Health in Children.

 “This book is definitely the best children's book we have read about the importance of brushing your teeth.”
 British Dental Journal

 “Up and down the land children will do anything to get out of brushing their teeth . . .this fantastic rhyming book reinforces the importance of regularly brushing teeth.”
 The Sun

 Difficult Days for Dinosaur Douglas